zishiwu123/zishiwu123.github.io/about.markdown

 permalink: /about/
 ---

-My name is Zishi Wu and I am currently a graduate student in the Computer Science department of the University of Miami.
-Here I blog about data science, Python programming, and music I enjoy.
+  Hello!
+My name is Zishi Wu and I work as a Software Engineer specializing in full stack web development.
+This is my blog to discuss learnings from software development, as well as my other interests.
+In my free time, I enjoy playing the guitar and walking in nature.

 <!-- You can find the source code for Minima at GitHub: -->
 <!-- [jekyll][jekyll-organization] / -->